-EX SITU CONSERVATION IN SITU CONSERVATIOM

-Benefits/Advantages

-- 1 Assured supply of genetic resources for; - a) future breeding / crop improvement programs, - b) to evolve varieties to face future risks like climatic change, and, - c) for re-introduction of the varieties if required - 2.
-Increased agricultural production through improved / high yielding varieties. - 3.
+EX SITU CONSERVATION IN SITU CONSERVATIOM Benefits/Advantages Assured supply of genetic resources for; a) future breeding / crop improvement programs, b) to evolve varieties to face future risks like climatic change, and, c) for re-introduction of the varieties if required Increased agricultural production through improved / high yielding varieties.
+Evolutionary benefits in terms of variability which can develop in land races in response to biotic and a biotic stresses, selection and exchange among farmers and through interaction effects under in situ condition.
+Non marketed benefits (such as the availability straw) and qualitative advantages (such taste and culinary benefits) Ecological services from agro biodiversity 3.
 Transactions/exchange of genetic resources conserved in the gene banks under the provision of national and international acts/agreements.

-- 1. Evolutionary benefits in terms of variability which can develop in land races in response to biotic and a biotic stresses, selection and exchange among farmers and through interaction effects under in situ condition. - Non marketed benefits (such as the availability straw) and qualitative advantages (such taste and culinary benefits) - 3.
-Ecological services from agro biodiversity - 4.
-Conservation benefits to farmers and communities which could have accrued through national and international acts/agreements
+Costs / Disa 4.
+Conservation benefits to farmers and communities which could have accrued through national and international acts/agreements High cost of conservation and losses in genetic resources during in situ conservation Increased risks and instability in agriculture production due to relay on HYV Ecological costs of agro-chemicals used for HYVs Burden on state's exchequer in the forms of subsidy, support, insurance etc. given for HYVs.
+Risk of Extinction Reduced production